GStreamer/gstreamer/markdown/contribute/index.md

 - If the application errors out, please provide a gst debug log.
 You can get one by setting the `GST_DEBUG=*:6` environment variable, combined with `GST_DEBUG_FILE=/tmp/dbg.log`.
-This is going to be very large, so it's advisable to compress it with `xz -9 /tmp/dbg.log` before sharing it.
-You may be asked to provide one for specific debug categories rather than everything (`*:6`).
+The resulting file might end up being very large, so it's advisable to compress it with `xz -9 /tmp/dbg.log` before sharing.
+You may also be asked to provide debug logs for specific debug categories rather than everything (`*:6`).

 [stack-trace]: https://wiki.gnome.org/Community/GettingInTouch/Bugzilla/GettingTraces/Details